The White House Conference on Aging:

 I found it interesting that the arts are always “not a priority,” as a member of the WHCoA Advisory Committee told me earlier in the meeting.
 Yet, when you want to move a crowd with an emotional exit, what do you use?
 You use the arts.
 It’s because at any age, the arts stimulate and touch us in ways that speakers, statistics and facts just can’t reach.
 The arts motivate and inspire.
 They encourage people of any age to reach for the stars.
 They bind us together as humans, cultures, citizens.
 Though the facts that emerged from the White House Conference on Aging were confusing, the arts never are.
 They’re a straight arrow – directly to your heart…and when seniors are the archers, the arrows whiz faster to even brighter targets.
 The delegates left the room and departed to return to their ‘real’ lives, humming the message that artists had so gracefully placed on the airwaves, not of illness but of life.

 Bonnie L. Vorenberg is the author of Senior Theatre Connections and President of ArtAge Publications.
 Turn to its Senior Theatre Resource Center for a complete collection of plays, books, materials and workshops for the mature performer.
 Call 800-858-4998 for a free newsletter, email email@example.com, or visit online at www.seniortheatre.com.
-ArtAge helps seniors be stars on stage!
+ArtAge helps older adults fulfill their theatrical dreams!